-Types of stock valuation
+Types of Stock Valuation

 Stock valuation methods can be primarily categorized into two main types: absolute and relative.

 Absolute, or intrinsic, stock valuation relies on the company’s fundamental information.
 The method generally involves the analysis of various financial information that can be found in, or derived from, a company’s financial statements.
 Many techniques of absolute stock valuation primarily investigate the company’s cash flows, dividends, and growth rates.
-Notable absolute stock valuation methods include the dividend discount model (DDM) and the discounted cash flow model (DCF).
+Notable absolute common stock valuation techniques include the dividend discount model (DDM) and the discounted cash flow model (DCF).

 Relative stock valuation compares the potential investment to similar companies.
 The relative stock valuation method calculates multiples of similar companies and compares that valuation to the current value of the target company.
 The best example of relative stock valuation is comparable company analysis, sometimes called trading comps.

-How to value a stock
+How to Value a Stock

 Valuing stocks is a process that can be generally viewed as a combination of both art and science.
 Investors may be overwhelmed by the amount of available information that can be potentially used in valuing stocks (company’s financials, newspapers, economic reports, stock reports, etc.).

 The dividend discount model is one of the most basic techniques of absolute stock valuation.
-The DDM is based on the assumption that the company’s dividends represent the company’s cash flow to its shareholders.
+The DDM is based on the assumption that the company’s dividends represent the company’s cash flows to its shareholders.